-There is a lively debate going on in the On Startups - The Community For Entrepreneurs group over at LinkedIn about whether cold calling is effective anymore.
+There is always a lively debate going on in the On Startups - The Community For Entrepreneurs group over at LinkedIn about whether cold calling is effective anymore.
 Over 285 business development and sales professionals have weighed in so far.
 I recommend you join the group and join in the conversation.
 But don’t try cold calling your way in.
 It won’t work.

 Dial Away!
 What is evident from the comments, unscientific as it is, many professionals have successful careers dialing for dollars while others believe it doesn’t work.
 It is safe to assume that the results have something to do with the kind of product or service they are selling, their skill and personality, and the nature of the offer.
 Another factor is the kind of prospect they are calling.
-If that buyer is accustom to cold phone solicitations as the standard selling process for that product or service then by all means, dial away.
+If that buyer is accustomed to cold phone solicitations as the standard selling process for that product or service then by all means, dial away.

 When you contemplate what the best approach is for you, you have to consider your customer first.
 After all, isn’t this the enlightened era where the customer is in control empowered with the tools and technology to buy in whatever way they want to?
 And aren’t we part of that enlightened era too, treating customers with respect, empathy, and understanding?
 One thing is sure; the jury is still out.

 I asked marketing professionals who hire advertising agencies a few questions about their preferences and practices to better understand the sales process from their perspective.
 Of course, there is no definitive answer because preferences vary as much as people do.
-But there is some guidance in their words about how to be more success in the sales process.
+But there is some guidance in their words about how to be more successful in the sales process.
 For this kind of customer one thing came through loud and clear.
 Dialing for dollars is the least liked tactic of any.
 Unsolicited phone calls are at the bottom of the list.
 Disruption and interruption are not good tactics.

 I know people who swear it works, and I don’t doubt them, well some of them.
 I also asked marketers how often an unsolicited cold call ultimately resulted in a contract and was surprised to find out about 38% of the time.
 So yes, it can work, somehow.
 I have no data on the result of that relationship over time, but the opportunity is real, at least 38% of the time.
 The logical question then is how well will this percentage work?
 If your total possible opportunity is 38% and your average win rate is 25% of that 38%, your net effective success rate will more likely be around 10%.
 That’s a lot of dialing for little dollars.
 You can find more data in this previous post and this one too.